 You are being invited to participate in a research study.
 Your participation in this study is entirely voluntary.
 Before you take part in this research study, the study must be explained to you and you must be given the chance to ask questions.
 Your questions will be answered clearly and to your satisfaction.
-Please read carefully the information provided here.
+Please read the information provided here carefully.
 If you agree to participate, please sign the consent form.
 You will be given a copy of this document.

 [Include for study recruiting participants aged 12 to 20 years old (with sufficient understanding and intelligence), where their agreement regarding participation in the research study will be documented using this consent document, along with consent from their legal representative.
 Otherwise, delete.]
-If you are a parent or legal guardian giving consent for a child to participate in the study, please note that the word "you" refers to your child.
+If you are a parent or legal guardian giving consent for a child to participate in the study, please note that the word "you", "my" and "I" refer to the child you are consenting for.